lplut4/distPi/README.md

   * g++
   * unzip

-Which can be installed with:
+Which, on Raspberry Pi OS, can be installed with:
 	sudo apt-get install autoconf automake libtool curl make g++ unzip